apache-hb/cthulhu/data/docs/contrib.md

 1. When an object is heap allocated its constructor must be named `<type>_new` and need a @ref arena_t as the last parameter.
   - `map_new`, `vector_new`, `set_new` etc

-2. When an object is stack allocated a `<type>_make` function should be provided when construction requires logic
+2. When an object is stack allocated a `<type>_init` function should be provided when construction requires logic

 ```c
 typedef struct text_t